 I know there are people that prefer to edit as they go, and obviously if that works best for you, that’s fine.
 But for me, if I try and make every sentence perfect, and keep going back over things, it stops me moving forward with the story.
 When I’m writing a first draft I don’t even read back over what I’ve written the day before.
 I just try to plough on and get the thing written, and then (hopefully) I’ve got something to work with.

-You can pre-order Three Little Lies here.
+Get Three Little Lies here.